2005 South Wales E. coli O157 outbreak

 An outbreak of the Escherichia coli O157 bacterium occurred in South Wales in 2005.
 It was the largest outbreak of E. coli O157 in Wales and the second largest in the UK.
 157 cases were identified in the outbreak; 31 people were hospitalized, and there was a single fatality.
 Most of the 157 cases identified were children, attending 44 different schools across four different local authorities – Bridgend, Merthyr Tydfil, Caerphily and Rhondda Cynon Taf.
 Of those infected, 109 cases were identified as a strain of E. coli O157 unique to this outbreak.

-The first cases were identified on 16 September 2005, after 5 children had been admitted to a hospital in Merthyr Tydfil.
+The first cases were identified on 16 September 2005, after 5 children were admitted to a hospital in Merthyr Tydfil.
 The earliest sign of illness had been 10 September.
 Most cases had originated before the end of September, though the last case of the outbreak was identified on 8 November 2005.

 For many of those affected, the illness progressed with a typical process of vomiting and bloody diarrhoea, sometimes leading to kidney failure.
 Afterwards, some of those affected spoke of long-lasting physical and psychological effects.

 The cause was a vacuum packing machine used to package both raw meat and cooked meat without being properly cleaned between batches, resulting in cross-contamination.

 Fatality

 A consequence of the E. coli outbreak was the death of a five-year-old named Mason Jones from Deri, Caerphilly.
 He had attended his local primary school and contracted the disease via a meal served at the school.
 He was sent home from school on Wednesday 21 September feeling ill, shortly after his elder brother had recovered from the same illness.
 His condition gradually worsened over the next few days.
 The out-of-hours health service did not react immediately to his worsening condition, but he was admitted to hospital on Sunday 25 September, where he was diagnosed with kidney failure and transferred to a specialist unit in Bristol on Monday 26 September.
 Despite intensive care, Mason died on Tuesday 4 October.

 Since his death, his mother, Sharon Mills, has campaigned to help raise awareness of the dangers of E. coli O157.
-In an statement to the press, she said "I just want people to know how bad this bacterium is, and how powerless I felt standing by the side of him watching him die from it".
+In a statement to the press, she said "I just want people to know how bad this bacterium is, and how powerless I felt standing by the side of him watching him die from it".

 A memorial garden was established in at his primary school in Deri.